hannahilea/hannahilea.github.io/blog/just-flag/src.md

 - Person A: "To accomplish that task, you just need to fwee the scrim, then you'll be able to build the thing that we've agreed on."
 - I'm not sure what exactly you mean by fweeing the scrim here?
 Like, I know what those words mean in general, but can we talk about how that would fit with our current system?
 - Person A: well you just...oh hmm...okay yeah, it's not quite that trivial. let's think about it!
-- Person A alternate: oh yeah, there wouldn't have been a reason for you to know this yet, but Team B implemented a config change so making this fix is truly as straight-forward as signing onto ___ and hitting this button.
+- Person A alternate: oh yeah, there wouldn't have been a reason for you to know this yet, but Team B implemented a config change so making this fix is truly as straight-forward as signing onto ___ and hitting the Fwee button.

 Same conversation after teaching my team the phrase: